vispy/vispy/README.md

    * NumPy - Translate vectors and matrices en-masse.
    * Mesh loading support - MD2 loading and animation only at the moment.
    * Duck-typing - Replace any class with your own.
 Just meet the minimal inter-object contracts.
-   * Liberal licensing - Do what you want.
+   * Liberal licensing - Do what you want!
+   * Active development - Being developed for games.

 Installation